How Much Does Decomposed Granite Cost in 2025?

 Crushed Granite Patio

-The total labor cost of a crushed granite patio is an average of $360, or $800 including labor, assuming a typical 10-by-10-foot patio at three inches deep.
+The total labor cost of a crushed granite patio is an average of $360 for materials, or $800 including labor, assuming a standard 20-by-20-foot patio at three inches deep.

 Crushed Granite Walkway